-Dogs are not allowed at Esther Simplot Park year around.
+Pets not permitted except service animals at Esther Simplot Park year around.

 Starting Sept 5, the small parking lot and loading/unloading roundabout in the park closest to Idaho River Sports will be closed for a staging area for construction of the new restroom.
 We apologize for any inconvenience this may cause and appreciate your patience.

 Esther Simplot Park, an expansive 55-acre site encompassing approximately 23 acres of ponds suitable for fishing, wading and swimming.